 The main goal of day trading is simple: achieve long-term profitability through executing as many winning trades as possible.
 To put it another way: the primary objective of a day trader is to ensure that profit outweighs loss and victories are always greater than defeats.

 Elements Of Day Trading

-There are three major facets of short-term trading that must be thoroughly addressed within the context of a comprehensive trading plan before an individual starts the process:
+There are several major facets of short-term trading that must be thoroughly addressed within the context of a comprehensive trading plan before an individual starts the process.

-- Trade selection: Depending on each trader's adopted methodology or system, concrete guidelines governing the identification of a trading opportunity may be necessary.
+Depending on each trader's analytical base—fundamental or technical—concrete guidelines governing the identification of a trading opportunity are necessary.
 Ideally, trade selection is driven by a statistically verifiable "edge," or positive expectation.
 Predefined criteria pertaining to trade setups enable the trader to enter the market consistently and with confidence.

-- Trade management: Upon entrance to the market, management of the newly opened position becomes a task crucial to the trader.
+Upon entering the market, management of the newly opened position becomes a task crucial to the trader.
 The employment of protective stop-loss orders, in addition to profit targets, are basic methods of preserving capital while maximising the potential for gain.
 Trailing stops and proactively scaling in and out of positions are more complex examples of market exit strategies.